-- ensuring that their child attends school regularly, punctually, well-rested and in good health; - ensuring that their child arrives at school wearing the correct uniform and bringing necessary equipment; - demonstrate, at all times, our core values of hard work, respect and responsibility; - providing support for the discipline within the school and for the teacher's role; - supporting the work of educational targets and becoming actively involved
+- Ensuring that their child attends school regularly, punctually, well-rested and in good health. - Ensuring that their child arrives at school wearing the correct uniform and bringing necessary equipment. - Demonstrate, always, our core values of hard work, respect, and responsibility. - Providing support for the discipline within the school and for the teacher's role. - Supporting the work of educational targets and becoming actively involved in the implementation of any support programme.

-- in the implementation of any support programme; - participating in discussions concerning their child's progress and attainment; - ensuring early contact with school to discuss matters which affect a child's happiness, progress and behaviour; - allowing their child to become increasingly independent as they progress throughout the school; - informing the school of reasons for their child's absence;
+- Participating in discussions concerning their child's progress and attainment. - Ensuring early contact with school to discuss matters which affect a child's happiness, progress, and behaviour. - Allowing their child to become increasingly independent as they progress throughout the school. - Informing the school of reasons for their child's absence.